Lightning Fast Video Anomaly Detection via Adversarial Knowledge Distillation: Method

-Our network comprises a multi-head attention module, each head containing one convolutional projection and a self-attention mechanism.
-The tensors resulting from all heads are concatenated along the channel axis, obtaining a tensor $Z^{\circ}$ of $h\times w \times (d\cdot s)$ components, where $s$ is the number of heads.
-The tensor $Z^{\circ}$ is further passed through a pointwise convolutional layer that reduces the number of activation maps to the number of channels $c$.
+where $d_q$ is the size of a query token, $K^\top$ is the transpose of $K$, and $Z$ is a matrix containing the new value vectors.
+We reshape $Z$ into a tensor of $h\times w\times d$ components.
+Our network comprises a multi-head attention module comprising $s$ heads.
+We concatenate the tensors returned by all heads along the channel axis, obtaining a tensor that is further passed through a pointwise convolutional layer reducing the number of activation maps to the number of channels $c$.
 The tensor $P$ goes through a skip connection, being added to the resulting output, denoted as $Z^*$.

-The final output of the multi-head attention module is fed into a batch normalization layer.
 To significantly improve efficiency, we replace the multi-layer perceptron that typically follows in a conventional transformer block with two pointwise convolutional layers.
 The first pointwise convolutional layer comprises $4\cdot c$ filters, and the second one only $c$ filters.
-Another skip connection is added between the input $Z^*$ and the output of this module.

 The output of the convolutional transformer is fed into three downscaling heads returning anomaly maps at various resolutions.
 Each anomaly detection head is formed of two convolutional layers, each with kernels of $3\times 3$ and ReLU activations.
 The first conv layer is formed of $64$ filters.
 The second conv layer comprises only one filter, and is followed by a pooling layer which returns the output anomaly map at the desired resolution.
 At inference time, we aggregate the anomaly maps returned by the three heads into a single frame-level anomaly score by computing the maximum value for each map, and averaging the maximum values.